Campbell's Soup Cans: Inspiration

-The soup is said to have reminded Warhol of his mother, Julia, who served it to him regularly while raising him during the Great Depression, as Czech immigrants in a Pennsylvania coal mine town.
-At times, the family could not even afford to splurge on Campbell's Soup and ate soup made from ketchup.
-It is regarded as doubtful that the Warhols had Campbell's Soup often, since it was marketed as an upscale item, and Julia was a soupmaker who could cook from scratch.
-It wasn't until the late 1950s that canned soup was targeted toward the working class.
+The soup is said to have reminded Warhol of his mother, Julia Warhola, who served it to him regularly while raising him during the Great Depression, as a Rusyn immigrant in a Pennsylvania coal mine town.
+At times, the family could not even afford to splurge on Campbell's soup and ate soup made from ketchup.
+It is regarded as doubtful that his family had Campbell's soup often, since it was marketed as an upscale item, and Julia was a homemaker who could cook soup from scratch.
+It was not until the late 1950s that canned soup was targeted toward the working class.